Jetsly/unaxios/README.md

 {
   // `url` is the server URL that will be used for the request url:'/url'

   // `method` is the request method to be used when making the request
   method: 'get', // default

   // `headers` are custom headers to be sent
   headers: {'X-Requested-With': 'XMLHttpRequest'},

   // `params` are the URL parameters to be sent with the request
   // Must be a plain object
   params: {
     firstName: 'ddot'
   },

   // `data` is the data to be sent as the request body
   // Only applicable for request methods 'PUT', 'POST', and 'PATCH'
   data: {
     firstName: 'ddot'
   },

   // contentType headers to be sent
   contentType: '' ,// when post method default application/json

+   // `timeout` specifies the number of milliseconds before the request times out.
+  // If the request takes longer than `timeout`, the request will be aborted.
+  timeout: 0, // default is Global defaults.timeOut

   // `withCredentials` indicates whether or not cross-site Access-Control requests
   // should be made using credentials
   withCredentials: false, // default